nikfedorov/onlyfans-scraper/README.md

 ### Search API

-Together with CLI interface the application also provides a simple API endpoint to perfprm the search.
+Together with CLI interface the application also provides a simple API endpoint to perform the search.

 To use it go to [http://localhost/api/search?q=model](http://localhost/api/search?q=model).